AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 A packet must not include OBUs across a TD
-All OBUs in a packet must have the same temporal_id and spatial_id OBUs with layering information must not be aggregated with OBUs that don’t have layering information (layering information=extension header).
+All OBUs in a packet must have the same temporal_id and spatial_id OBUs with layering information must not be aggregated with OBUs that don't have layering information (layering information=extension header).
 If sequence header is present, it should (not must) be the first OBU in a packet.
 Q: May not be needed.
 A packet cannot include OBUs from different frames.